Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

+* Phase stepping can be enabled/disabled for each axis/extruder individually.
+* In phase stepping, the motor current is scaled based on the current speed and acceleration.
+The current will not exceed the value set by [M906](/User_manual/Reference/Gcodes/M906){target=_blank}.
-The standstill current factor set by [M917](/User_manual/Reference/Gcodes/M917){target=_blank} is also used to scale the motor current.
+* The standstill current factor set by [M917](/User_manual/Reference/Gcodes/M917){target=_blank} is also used to scale the motor current.
 The scaled current will be a minimum of the current * standstill current factor.

-Stall detect is not supported while phase stepping is enabled.
+* Stall detect is not supported while phase stepping is enabled.

 ## M970.1 Configure phase stepping velocity constant